 Many facilities will insist that they calibrate every day, I would personally say that it is not needed every day but a carefully controlled environment is essential.
 The reason is that as a CRT display ages it will gradually degrade as the phosphors degrade with age.
 Alternatively as a projector ages, the Xenon lamp intensity will drop as the hours rack up during usage.
 I would suggest that a production facility should always do a final calibration before the client sits down to sign off the 'virtual film out.'
 If everything is calibrated and checked properly, the final viewing in the lab should be the last time it is viewed before final print marriage with the sound.

 The choice of monitor is equally important.
-Although many of us are now using a flat LCD monitor as a computer screen and they are ultimately improving in quality and dynamic range, they still cannot compete with broadcast CRT monitors because they are a known quantity in how they react and how they are calibrated.
-However the argument against their usage is that they are backlit which can indeed appear over saturated because of their smaller size.
-Where as a 2K projector can now project a full 2K scan pixel for pixel - there are even 4K projectors starting to make an appearance, making the full cinema experience the choice of many - however it purely depends on the facility's available space.
+Although standard as a computer screen it took a while before a flat LCD was trusted and used, only now, a good decade after their introduction.
+The argument against their usage is that they are backlit which can appear over saturated because of their smaller size.
+Where as a 2K/4K projector can project a full scan pixel for pixel, making the full cinema experience the choice of many however it purely depends on the facility's available space.
 It is fine either way as long as you trust the monitor you are looking at.

-Over the last few years, I would never have recommended grading using an LCD however problems that have plagued LCD's such as black level, viewing angle, and colourimetry have improved a lot in the past few years and are now coming of age.
-Personally I have a lot of faith in a Sony HD Broadcast monitor, I guess it is a known entity and has been very faithful to me over the years!
+I would never have recommended grading using an LCD in the past however problems such as black level, viewing angle, and colourimetry have improved and they are now coming of age.
+Personally I have a lot of faith in a Sony HD Broadcast monitor, I guess it is a known entity and has been very faithful to me over the years, so just the obvious progression from CRT to LED.

 The Point Of Calibration